 - Inclusion – how can she make sure he feels included in every activity?
 Clear communication with all parents and teachers, including substitutes, about snacks, parties, and crafts is key.

 - Opportunity for learning – how might she use this as an opportunity for teaching about diversity, friendship, safety, and helpfulness?

-As for snacks, I never allowed my son to eat the “classroom snack” unless I had personally read the label.
-We would pack him a snack and a lunch every day.
+As for snacks, I never allowed my child to eat the “classroom snack” unless I had personally read the label.
+We would pack a snack and a lunch every day.

 But if your friend needs to provide the snack every day, safe foods could include: raisins; Ritz crackers; mainstream brand pretzels (smaller manufacturers are more likely to share equipment with peanut products); mini plain bagels with cream cheese.
 For a treat, Oreos are a fabulous shelf-stable cookie to have in the classroom in case someone brings in surprise cupcakes.
 Do a lot of label reading and, when in doubt, ask questions of the food-allergy family.

 I was a room parent every year so I could plan all the parties.
 I even would ask all the parents for their child’s birthday at the start of every year and email them a week in advance to ask what they planned to bring, to be sure it would be safe for all the kids with food allergies or other issues (such as the kid who is vegan).
 You’re going to think I’m crazy, but there were many times that I baked vegan cupcakes for another kid’s birthday because a family didn’t want to deal with making something from scratch.
 I was 100% committed to creating an inclusive, safe classroom environment for my own and every other kid.